Updated Sept. 18

 The internal document was written for Commerce Secretary Wilbur Ross, who oversees the Census Bureau and approved adding the question in March.

 Ross has testified before Congress that the Justice Department "initiated" the request for the question, in order to better enforce the Voting Rights Act's Section 2 provisions against racial discrimination.

 But memos and emails released previously as part of the lawsuits over the question already have contradicted Ross' testimony.
 They make clear that Ross was eager to add the question shortly after he was confirmed as commerce secretary in February 2017.

-Ultimately, the Justice Department did send a formal request to the Census Bureau in December 2017 for a question about citizenship status — a topic the Census Bureau has not asked all U.S. households about since 1950.
+Ultimately, the Justice Department did send a formal request to the Census Bureau in December 2017 for a question about citizenship status — a topic that has not been included in the census for all U.S. households since 1950.
 That happened, however, months after Ross and his staff first reached out to the department about the request.

 Earl Comstock — a key Commerce Department official on census-related issues — first approached Justice Department officials in May 2017.
 Comstock eventually discussed the issue with James McHenry, a Justice Department official working on immigration issues who now oversees the immigration courts as the head of the Executive Office for Immigration Review.

 "Justice staff did not want to raise the question given the difficulties Justice was encountering in the press at the time (the whole Comey matter)," Comstock wrote to Ross in a newly unredacted portion of the memo, which is dated Sept.
 8, 2017.

 Comstock's memo, which recounted his discussions with McHenry, appears to refer to media attention on President Trump's surprise, early-May firing of then-FBI Director James Comey, and the subsequent fallout.